Blake Fire and Security Systems

 Dedication to Accreditation - if we're not qualified to provide a service we won't offer it to you!
 Simple.

-Experience & Expertise - we're professional and fully qualified so you get the system that is perfect for your circumstances.
+Experience & Expertise - we're professional and fully qualified so you get the Fire and/or Security system that is perfect for your specific circumstances.

-Who is in your home or premises? - your engineer is always trustworthy, polite and fully qualified, with regular checks to ensure this.
+Who is in your home or premises? - your engineer is always trustworthy, polite and fully qualified,.
+We have regular checks to ensure this.

-Quality workmanship and service - we're passionate about your security, our standard of work and the way we deliver it to you.
+Quality workmanship and service - we're passionate about your Fire and/or Security system, our standard of work and the way we deliver it to you.

 Blake Fire & Security Systems have BAFE, NSI Gold, SSAIB and BM Trada approval!
 This means you get: